telerik/teststudio-docs/docs/features/recorder/verifications/extraction.md

 ---
 title: Extraction
 page_title: Create an Extraction Step
 description: "Create an Extraction Step in Test Studio.
 Use a dynamic generated value during the Test Studio test run.
 Reuse a dynamic value available in run-time only in Test Studio test.
-Get an atrtibute value of an element in Test Studio test.
+Get an attribute value of an element in Test Studio test.
 Data bind dynamic value in Test Studio test. "
 previous_url: /user-guide/verifications/data-bind-an-extraction-step.aspx, /user-guide/verifications/data-bind-an-extraction-step, /features/verifications/Extraction, /features/verifications/Extraction.html
 position: 1
 ---